xmflower/getdata-010-project/CodeBook.md

 The tidy data set is about the average of each variable for each activity and each subject. <br><br>

 The abbreviations of the vaiable names denote: <br>
+**I kept some abbreviations as they were, cause if I use descriptive names for all words, the variable names will be too long <br>
 * Avg_ : the average for each activity and each subject
 * t_ : time domain signals
 * f_ : frequency domain signals (a Fast Fourier Transform (FFT) was applied)